btrplace/kherbache-thesis/README.md

 You can either chose to use the provided JSON files to execute the experiments or to generate them by yourself using the corresponding java test classes (procedure described below).

-PS: If you want the R scripts used to generate the plots in the thesis, feel free to ask me (vincent@kherbache.fr) ;-).
+PS: If you are interested by the R scripts used to generate the Figures shown in the thesis, feel free to ask me (vincent@kherbache.fr) ;-).

 ## Get or generate the desired JSON files